Category: Minnesota

 My mom said the pasta was some of the best she’s had!

-The bathrooms are clean and the decor is nice.
+The bathrooms were clean and the décor was nice.
 The service was fast and friendly.

-If you go there I suggest getting ranch, with pizza, wings, spaghetti, anything, their ranch is pretty tasty.
+If you go there I suggest getting ranch, with pizza, wings, spaghetti, anything, their ranch is pretty darn tasty.
+I think it might have been made in house.

 And when you are done eating and they bring out the check… THEY HAVE CHOCOLATE MINTS!
 Yummy yum!

-And I couldn’t forget the big pink dinosaur is front!
+And I couldn’t forget the big pink dinosaur in front!
 All of that tasty and the dinosaur definitely deserves a 5 star review, don’t you agree?

 See y’all next time on…